Vertical form fill sealing machine

-A vertical form fill sealing machine is a type of automated assembly-line product packaging system, commonly used in the packaging industry for food, and a wide variety of other products.
+A vertical form fill sealing machine is a type of automated assembly-line product packaging system, commonly used in the packaging industry for food and many other products.
 Walter Zwoyer, the inventor of the technology, patented his idea for the VFFS machine in 1936 while working with the Henry Heide Candy Company.
-The machine constructs plastic bags and stand-up pouches out of a flat roll of film, while simultaneously filling the bags with product and sealing the filled bags.
-Both solids and liquids can be bagged using this packaging system.
+The machine constructs plastic bags and stand-up pouches out of a flat roll of film, fills them with product, and seals them.
+Both solids and liquids can be bagged.

 Specifications of machine

-The typical machine is loaded with a continuous flat roll of plastic film, which has had labeling and artwork applied to the exterior or interior of the film.
-Note that while plastic is the most commonly used packaging material in the food industry, the technology can also be used to form continuous metalized foil/film, paper, and fabric product containers by changing the edge sealing/seaming methods.
-For some products the film may first be fed through a sterilizing chemical bath and dryer prior to use in the packaging system.
+The typical machine is loaded with a continuous flat roll of plastic film, which has usually had labeling and artwork applied.
+Plastic is the most commonly used packaging material in the food industry, but the technology can be used to form continuous metallized foil/film, paper, and fabric product containers by changing the edge sealing/seaming methods.
+For some products the film may first be fed through a sterilizing chemical bath and dryer.